digital-diversity-lab/digital-diversity-lab.github.io/index.markdown

 We're welcome to any offers to get involved in any way you would like.
 Some possible examples:

-- Contribute to one of the software projects withing DDLL
+- Contribute to one of the software projects within DDLL
-- Contribute to the documentation, share a post, or participate in the Discord conversation
 - Volunteer for a role in organising the work the DDLL does
 - Suggest a project you would like to run within DDLL
 - Sponsor DDLL itself, or a project within it